tobing/single-node-kubernetes/README.md

 > **Warning**
 > Local persistent volume /tmp

-Make sure the hostname for both master and worker node is not same
+Make sure docker engine installed and the hostname for master and worker node is not same

 ## Installation for worker node